AGH Post-Doctoral Fellowship Programs

 Therapy & General Psychological Assessment

-It is anticipated that there will be 1-2 general post-doctoral fellowships offered in the 2017-2018 academic year.
+It is anticipated that there will be 1-2 general post-doctoral fellowships offered in any given academic year.
 These 1-year fellowships are designed for the trainee to obtain clinical hours after all doctoral requirements are completed, including internship and dissertation.
 These positions were developed to enhance the trainee’s clinical therapy skills and general assessment abilities in an outpatient clinic.
 The outpatient therapy workloads include conducting 1-2 clinical interviews / intakes until their caseload is full at 10-15 patients a week.
 Furthermore, the post-doctoral fellow will be responsible for conducting 1-2 outpatient assessment evaluations per week, focused on ADHD, Autism or other area of focus that the fellow and her/his supervisor identify as an area of need within the department and interest of the fellow.
 The Fellowship may include other specialized components, based upon the interests of the fellow as well as the needs of the hospital system and Department of Psychiatry.
 For example, group therapy possibilities, working collaboratively and integration into a PCP’s office, assisting with inpatient services or integrating into a specialized clinic are some possibilities that may exist.
 The trainee will receive 2 hours of direct supervision as well as ½ hour supervision weekly from the Training Director and be expected to participate in 2 hours of education each week, in order to meet PA state licensing requirements.

 Neuropsychology, AABN Certified Fellowship